 The scientific literature on the topic of measuring intelligence in autism, including the most recent studies, questions many stereotypes and assumptions that undermine the often hidden and not easily measurable potential in individuals with ASD.
 Standardized measures of intelligence so commonly used in the schools and by the private practitioners, may have undesirable and unintended outcomes for children with ASD, including underestimates of ability.
 The inaccurate estimate of learning potential can lead to low expectations or inappropriate educational placement of students.

 The results of any standardized assessment with this population of learners need to be interpreted with caution so that they do not hinder access to appropriate educational opportunities.
-An IQ measure in and of itself should never be used alone in assessing overall ability or in the educational planning.
+An IQ measure in and of itself should never be used alone in assessing overall ability or in educational planning.
 Information and data need to be collected over time, from different sources, and across different environments and include informal data such as observations in different settings, information from parents and providers, and informal and functional assessments of what the child demonstrates in his/her day to day functioning.

-The objective of any evaluation process is to gain helpful, valid and reliable information and glean a better understanding of an individual’s current needs, strengths, and challenges.
-The professionals, educators and parents need to be aware of the limitations of the standardized IQ testing in individuals with ASD.
+The objective of any evaluation process is to gain helpful, valid, and reliable information and glean a better understanding of an individual’s current needs, strengths, and challenges.
+The professionals, educators, and parents need to be aware of the limitations of standardized IQ testing in individuals with ASD.
 A low IQ score that could be invalid should never become an obstacle to a child’s educational prospects, lower the bar of expectations, or limit the child’s access to appropriate opportunities.
 Everyone responsible for educating students with autism needs to presume competence, raise the bar high, and provide appropriate supports to enable the students to reach their full potential.

 - Duncan, A. W. & Bishop, S.L.
 (2015) Understanding the Gap between Cognitive Abilities and Daily Living Skills in Adolescents with Autism Spectrum Disorders with Average Intelligence.
 Autism, 19(1): 64-72.